 By Rachel Kirsch

 The Seoul Metropolitan Subway is often considered one of the best in the world.
 From trains that routinely arrive on time to cars enabled with Wi-Fi, the Seoul metro provides riders with a positive experience and short travel times.
 This near-optimal metro system was not built by accident.
 It was the result of Seoul’s focus on three distinct aspects of the public transportation system.
-This is the final piece in a three-part series focusing on the development of the Seoul metro system.
-Please see Part 1: Steel and Part 2: Plastic.
+This is the first in a three-part series focusing on the development of the Seoul metro system.
+See also Part 2: Plastic and Part 3: Silicon

 Rachel Kirsch is an intern at the Korea Economic Institute.
 Rachel graduated from Belmont University with a degree in international politics.
 The views expressed here are the author’s alone.

-The picture is from user run2vee on flickr
+The picture is from user MTA T Train on flickr